bganguly/CarND-Vehicle-Detection-P5/writeup_template.md

 ![alt text][image1]
 ![alt text][image2]
 Code cell 4 sets up some tentative HOG and other related parameters.
 Code cell 5 establishes a set of helper functions for feature extraction.
+First get_hog_features() is setup as a helper function that internally wraps  skimage.feature.hog() which in turns relies on the HOG parameters established in cell 4.
+Subsequently extract_features() internally calls get_hog_features() and depending on whether only a specific channel is passed in or 'ALL' is passed in, returns appropriate features.
 Code cell 6 displays the HOG images of the same random car and not-car images shown earlier.
 ![alt text][image3]
 ![alt text][image4]
 Code cell 7 extracts the car and not-car features from the data and makes those globally available to the rest of the notebook.

 ####2.
 Explain how you settled on your final choice of HOG parameters.